defaultxr/xr-abstractions/README.md

 defaultxr's pure data abstractions
 ==================================
-This is a collection of pure data abstractions i've made.
-This repository is now officially the place to find my abstractions.
+This is a collection of pure data abstractions I've made.
+[If you find these useful, please consider donating to me to support the development of these abstractions and other tools.](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=2NCRJC5JSZ5KN&lc=US&item_name=defaultxr&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted)

 Please notify me of any bugs you find while using these abstractions.

 I'm still working on writing help files for each of these.
-This collection is under constant development, so things might change, get renamed, removed, etc. But it's fairly likely it won't cause you any problems.
+This collection is under constant development, so things might change, get renamed, removed, etc. But hopefully it won't cause you too many problems.

-Some of the abstractions i find most useful are: `map`, `snd~` (and all the objects whose name includes "snd"), `o~`, `view~`, `drumseq`, `rrange`, `rchoice`, `bpmm`, `tb303~`, `rmap`, and `unmap`.
+Some of the abstractions I find most useful are: `map`, `snd~` (and all the objects whose name includes "snd"), `o~`, `view~`, `drumseq`, `rrange`, `rchoice`, `bpmm`, `tb303~`, `rmap`, and `unmap`.

 Below is a quick overview of the included abstractions.